Muscle Strain/Spasm

 Ayurvedic View

-Mamsa medo gata vata- due to following nidana (causes) like ati vyayama (over exersion), rata prayoga (excess traveling), ratri jagarana (night awakening), ruksha (dry, less nutritious food) etc, all leads to vata dosha prakopa (aggravation), which settles in mamsa dhatu (muscle tissues), causing sudden contraction leading to pain, stiffness, this happens when muscle is strained or when there is spasm.
-Ayurveda way of approach is to bring dosha back to prakruta awastha (balance state), nourish the body , reduce the symptoms by ayurvedic panchakarma treatment.
+Mamsa medo gata vata- due to the following nidana (causes) like ati vyayama (overexertion), rata prayoga (excess travelling), ratri jagarana (night awakening), ruksha (dry, less nutritious food), etc, all lead to vata dosha prakopa (aggravation), which settles in mamsa dhatu (muscle tissues), causing sudden contraction leading to pain, stiffness.
+This happens when a muscle is strained or when there is a spasm.
+The Ayurveda way of approach is to bring dosha back to prakruta awastha (balance state), nourish the body, and reduce the symptoms by ayurvedic panchakarma treatment.

 Muscle Strain/Spasm